top of page

 If you're one of my future bridal clients, your big day is probably coming fast—and I can’t wait to share it with you as your bridal makeup artist!
 I always look forward to being there on the big day, taking in all the excitement and energy.

-If you don't yet have a makeup artist for your big day, check out my Signature Services in case I can be of help to you.
+If you don't yet have a makeup artist for your big day, check out my Bridal Makeup page in case I can be of help to you.

 Either way, if you're getting married soon, I hope you find these makeup planning tips useful.